evan361425/evan361425.github.io/src/essay/nginx-changelog.md

 -   1-byte memory overwrite might occur during DNS server response processing if the `resolver` directive was used, allowing an attacker who is able to forge UDP packets from the DNS server to cause worker process crash or, potentially, arbitrary code execution ([CVE-2021-23017](https://nvd.nist.gov/vuln/detail/CVE-2021-23017)).
 [1.21.0]

-Change:

--   ⭐ now extra data sent by a backend are always discarded.
-[1.19.1]

 Feature:

 -   the `min_free` parameter of the `proxy_cache_path`, `fastcgi_cache_path`, `scgi_cache_path`, and `uwsgi_cache_path` directives.
 Thanks to Adam Bambuch.
 [1.19.1]